mauricioaniche/ck/README.md

 - *Number of unique words*.
 Number of unique words in the source code.
 See `WordCounter` class for details on the implementation.

+- *modifiers*. public/abstract/private/protected/native modifiers of classes/methods.
+Can be decoded using `java.lang.reflect.Modifier`.

 - *Usage of each variable*.
 How much each variable was used inside each method.

 - *Usage of each field*.
 How much each field was used inside each method.

 (In a previous version, it calculated NOC (Number of Children), but it doesn't do it anymore, as it requires too much memory.)